HCL-TECH-SOFTWARE/domino-linux/docs/linux/ubuntu.md

 {: .attention }
 Ubuntu introduced a new major 6.x kernel option in 22.04-03 LTS.
 This kernel is not supported by Domino 14 yet, so downgrading to Kernel 5.x is required.

+The following information is based on this blog post from Daniel Nashed

 The 6.x kernel installation depends on the Hardware enablement stack (HWE).
 By default the HWE package is only installed on Desktops, but some providers might have already switched to the later kernel.